Gastro-Modernism: Food, Literature, Culture

 - Single-authored monograph

-- London: Routledge (forthcoming in late 2017); Routledge Environmental Humanities series
+- London: Routledge (forthcoming 2017); Routledge Environmental Humanities series

 - 262 pages; Hardback